 Uber in Cancun works the same as it does anywhere else.
 However, due to all the troubles with the taxi companies, many Uber drivers still try to operate a little “under the radar”.
 This means you may struggle to get one to pick you up in places where lots of taxis commonly wait – such as the ADO bus station or the Puerto Juarez ferry terminal.

 Wait until you’re out of sight of taxis before ordering an Uber and it will be easier for everyone.
 If you can see a taxi rank area, walk away and out of sight before ordering your Uber.
 Just going around the block is usually enough.

-On multiple visits in October and November 2019, I tried to order an Uber in Cancun Airport and received the message “Uber is currently unavailable in your area”.
+On multiple visits to Cancun, I’ve tried to order an Uber at Cancun Airport and received the message “Uber is currently unavailable in your area”.
 Having spoken to local friends, I’m told that Uber cars are not allowed to go to airports in Mexico, so chances are you won’t be able to take one from the airport.
 You should be able to take one to the airport, though.

 I’ve heard reports that some drivers will park in the carpark, and walk inside to meet you at the pickup point, before walking you back to their car and paying for parking.
 However, I was unable to even try to order a car when I was at the airport.

 The above mentions of violence may put you off using Uber.
-But, in my experience, its always been safe to take Uber in Cancun.
+But, in my experience, it’s always been safe to take Uber in Cancun.
 You should take some precautions, though.
 As mentioned above, it’s best to order your Uber away from any taxi ranks.
-You may not be able to take one from the airport